 21. Car parking

 Cars shall not be parked so as to cause an obstruction at the entrance to, or exits from, the halls.
 Where parking accommodation is provided and available, this must be used, and in any case users of the halls should avoid undue noise on arrival and departure.
 Vehicles must not be left in the car park overnight (unless otherwise arranged with the Halls Administrator).

 a) Litter shall not be left in or about the hall premises.

-c) Hirers and organizers of events are responsible for ensuring that the noise level of their function is not such as to interfere with other activities within the building nor to cause inconvenience for the occupiers of nearby houses and property.
+b) Hirers and organisers of events are responsible for ensuring that the noise level of their function is not such as to interfere with other activities within the building nor to cause inconvenience for the occupiers of nearby houses and property.

 All use of hall premises and facilities is subject to the users accepting responsibility for returning furniture and equipment to their original position, and for securing doors and windows of the premises as directed by the Halls Administrator.
 All users shall also leave the premises and surrounds in a clean and tidy condition.
-All refuse must be properly bagged and taken off the premises or deposited in the refuse bin in the car park.
-Bottles, tins and cardboard also to be deposited in the relevant bins.
+All refuse must be properly bagged and taken off the premises or deposited in the refuse bin in the car park with the exception of glass bottles and jars.